 Send with an explicit opt-in

 Most likely, you already obtain consumers’ phone numbers.
 That does not imply that you should begin messaging them in bulk.
 SMS text marketing necessitates an explicit opt-in, much like email marketing does.
-On your website or other platforms, you might request that users opt-in to receive text messages from you.
+You might request that users opt-in to receive your text messages on your website or other platforms.
 However, you should receive a text confirming that they wish to subscribe before you start sending.

 Sending a single SMS (and only one) to thank them for signing up and asking them to confirm their opt-in with a simple Yes or No is one approach to achieve this.
 You shouldn’t text them again if they don’t reply.
 Of course, you shouldn’t text them again if they reply “No.”